Gear & ReviewsGear ReviewsBoxingSolo Training

 Without structure, bag work turns into the same wild 3–4 punch flurries until you're tired.
 A good boxing app can fix that, but only if it's built for more than calorie counting.

-Let’s look at how to use apps to make your heavy bag rounds feel more like coached pad work and less like random brawling.
+Here's how apps can make your heavy bag rounds feel more like coached pad work and less like random brawling — and which 2026 options are actually built for it.

-If you don’t have a bag at all yet, or you’re just trying to get a feel for the landscape, start with our broader roundup of the best boxing apps in 2025 to see where heavy-bag tools fit in.
+If you don't have a bag yet or you're still mapping the landscape, start with our broader roundup of the best boxing apps in 2026 to see where heavy-bag tools fit in.

 What You Actually Need from a Heavy Bag App